Studies conducted before the coronavirus pandemic found that about 40% of people in the United States struggled to afford basic necessities.

 If you find yourself in need, remember the following:

 Community care is vital, and if you are able to give, it is important that you do.
 Give to local individuals and trusted local aid organizations who prioritize transparency about how the money is used.

 Alternatively, if you can give to a person directly, that is often the best way to help and know exactly where your money, items, or resources are going.
 You could be saving someone’s life, and with community aid, you know that in the future, someone would hopefully do the same for you.

 Learn about the difficulty of getting in – or staying in – shelters.
 Learn about how, if someone has more than a couple of thousand dollars, their disability benefits get taken away.

 Learn about systemic barriers, and before you judge, remember: It could be you.

 There’s a lot of power in saying that the world isn’t where it should be.
 There’s power in saying that the resources we have aren’t enough; that we need to keep working to make the world a better place.
 We lift up those struggling, when acknowledge the work we as a society have to do.

 It’s essential that we all, collectively, have our needs met, and that we all have access to basic necessities.
 Let’s continue to strive for a world where people do have what they need, a world where people don’t have to go without, a world where that is possible.
 It is vital both for us and for future generations to make the push for what’s right.

 The coronavirus pandemic has been difficult on all of us.
 Financially, emotionally, and otherwise.
 Social support is shown to benefit both emotional and physical wellbeing.
 If you need someone to talk to, don’t hesitate to reach out.
-This could mean talking to a loved one, seeing a counselor, therapist, or social worker, calling a free hotline, or using a peer support network like Supportiv.
+This could mean talking to a loved one, seeing a counselor, therapist, or social worker, calling a free hotline, or using a peer support chat network like Supportiv.